archivesunleashed/docker-aut/coursework/introduction-to-spark-notebooks.md

+# Introduction to Spark Notebooks

 This is a walkthrough to a basic Spark notebook.

+## Step One: Getting Started
 First, you need to load the warcbase jar.
 Paste this into the first command and press the play button.

 ```